 Embossing using wood showed that slow/light were more uniform, whereas the hard quick lost the shape.
 Both showed light in the indent.
 NOT SUCCESSFUL

-Embossing over a tile was a difficult as the card didn’t impress well.
-On the slower marks, it just scored the card, when heavier quicker marks were made the same imprint was made, but with some holes in the card NOT SUCCESSFUL
+Embossing over a tile was difficult as the card didn’t impress well.
+With the slower marks, it scored the card, using heavier quicker marks the same imprint was made, but produced holes.
+NOT SUCCESSFUL

-Circles were made with an embossing tool and a cushion.
-I wanted to see if a softer surface would have any impact on the overall design.
+Circles made with an embossing tool and a cushion had an impact on the overall design.
 The lighter marks raised the surface on one side but the quick/hard surfaces tore at the paper.
-Both sides gave different effects with the lighting.
-When raised were dull but generated light surrounding the dullness.NOT SUCCESSFUL
+Raised areas were dull but light surrounding the dullness.NOT SUCCESSFUL

-Cartridge paper Embossing circles on a gun barrel was interesting.
+Cartridge paper and embossed circles on a gun barrel was interesting.
 I had more control when using slow/light pressure, which was somewhat lost when the quick/hard pressure was used.
 The indented areas were light on the one side but on the other appeared dull.
 Overall a successful outcome.

 The bookmark created dots when drawing a circle and lightly marked the paper.
 However when hard/fast marks were made the circles were ripped in areas.
 And in places shines where the paper was scored.
 FAIRLY SUCCESSFUL

-This was highly successful, using circles and lines over scrim waste to see the effect.
-The objects own shape was used.
-The first circles were indented and were quite deep set.
+Using circles and lines over scrim waste was highly successful.
+By using the objects own shape, the first circles were indented and were quite deep set.
 The light appears to be around the edge this time, whilst the base of the circles is dull.
-The second set of circles was defined by the outer part of the scrim which changes the whole appearance, but again the edges show light.
-The faster/heavy technique loses the circles as such.
-This is probably due to the speed and distorts the general design of the sequin waste.
-The lines add a new dimension with the eye being drawn to the lines.
+The second set of circles was defined by the outer part of the scrim changing the whole appearance, but again the edges show light.
+The faster/heavy technique lost the circular shape due to the speed distorting the general design of the sequin waste.
 SUCCESSFUL

 Circles were attempted by placing paper over a pack of Pritt stick.
 UNSUCCESSFUL

-Cartridge paper was placed over coins and circles were attempted to be made again unsuccessful.
+Cartridge paper was placed over coins and circles ‘drawn’ were unsuccessful.
 NOT SUCCESSFUL

-Circles were attempted over paper and sequin waste.
-The slow marks produced light marks, but the quicker marks tore at the paper.
+Circles over paper and sequin waste produced light marks when attempted slowly, with quicker marks ripping the paper.
 UNSUCCESSFUL

 I tried directional dots using a fastener and it’s interesting to see how the different pressures and speed yielded different results.
 The slower lighter marks actually weren’t as defined as the faster ones, which is something that I have discovered whilst doing these exercises.
 The first dots are rough whilst the second appear cleaner.
 FAIRLY SUCCESSFUL